General Election 2025

 Falklands Conservation has released its Green Manifesto, outlining priorities for protecting wildlife, promoting sustainability, and tackling climate change in the Islands.

-The Government of the Falkland Islands
+The Falkland Islands Government

 The Falkland Islands are a self-governing British Overseas Territory under a constitutional monarchy.
 While the King is the head of state, executive authority is exercised on his behalf by an appointed Governor.
 All domestic affairs are governed locally, while the UK is responsible for defence and foreign policy.